Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section G: Comparing distributions of diversity scores across citation groups
+# Section G: Boxplot of citation diversity scores across citation groups
 In these figures, papers are split into groups by citation counts.
 Similar to the earlier section on comparing citation groups, 2,000 OA papers and 2,000 non-OA papers are sampled from each citation group.
 A diversity score is calculated based on citing entities for each paper and boxplot constructed for each OA category within each group.
 Each figure below represent